 - "Something to sop up the juices" like pita bread or good bread

-Heat oil in a large skillet on medium, add onion and pepper, saut´e until beginning to soften.
-Add jalapeño and garlic, cook for 1 minute.
-Stir in tomatoes, cumin and salt and pepper if using.
-Cover and cook for about 5 minutes, then uncover and cook for another 2 or 3 minutes until liquid is reduced (some liquid is still good).
+Stir in the tomatoes, cumin and salt and pepper if using.
+Cover and cook for about 5 minutes, then uncover and cook for another 2 or 3 minutes until the liquid is reduced (some liquid is still good, it helps with poaching).
 Stir in the tomato paste and cook for 1 minute.

-To serve, sprinkle with parsley.
+FINISHING TOUCHES To serve, sprinkle with parsley.
 If you like, serve plain or with "something creamy" or "something cool" or "something to sop up the juices".

-Last Week, Elsewhere
+This Week, Elsewhere

-Sweet Potato Hash with Poached Eggs & Spicy Hollandaise Sauce from With Love Catering (for the Rep Cafe)
+~ Sweet Potato Hash with Poached Eggs & Spicy Hollandaise Sauce ~from With Love Catering (for the Rep Cafe)

 ~ more St. Louis Restaurant Recipes ~

-My Column in the St. Louis Post-Dispatch
+My Weekly Column in the St. Louis Post-Dispatch

-Okra Recipes
+~ Okra Recipes ~

 ~ more Recent Recipes ~